 Ayutthaya was once the most important city not only in Siam but in all of Southeast Asia at their weddings.
 Founded in the mid-14th century, Ayutthaya was considered the center of the kingdom for the next several centuries.
 But the shine was supposed to fade and with the invasion of the Burmese in 1767 the city was almost completely destroyed.
 Today you can visit the ruins of nearly 200 temples in the Ayutthaya Historical Park, which is located on an island at the confluence of the Chao Phraya, Mae Nam Pa Sak and Mae Nam Lop Buri rivers.

-Bang Pa-In is a relatively tranquil town about 50 kilometers north of Bangkok on the way to Ayutthaya.
-But through the summer palace of the same name, Bang Pa-in, which is located on an island in the middle of the Chao Phraya, the river of kings and the lifeline of central Thailand.
-The Summer Palace is still used by King Bhumibol for state receptions, when he and the royal family are not there, the palace and its beautifully spacious grounds can be visited.
+Bang Pa-In is a tranquil town about 50 kilometers north of Bangkok, on the way to Ayutthaya.
+It is famous as the site of the former Summer Palace, a fascinating collection of buildings and pavilions laid out in beautiful and spacious grounds.
+It is located on an island in the middle of the Chao Phraya, River and still used occasionally for state receptions.
+The palace and grounds can be visited.

-Damnoen Saduak in the province of Ratchaburi is actually quite a small and insignificant place in central Thailand.
-Due to its special location in an area criss-crossed by countless canals, however, it became one of the most popular tourist attractions around the capital Bangkok.
-The reason for this is its floating markets, where fresh fruits, snacks and the like are simply sold directly from the boat on the "khlongs", the canals.
+Damnoen Saduak, in the province of Ratchaburi is actually quite a small and insignificant town in central Thailand.
+However, due to its special location in an area crisscrossed by many canals, a large floating market grew up and this has one of the most popular tourist attractions in the on the outskirts of Bangkok.
 The market takes place every day.

 Hua Hin is a popular seaside resort southwest of the capital Bangkok on the Gulf of Thailand.
-Here is also the summer residence of the royal family, who usually spend March and April here.
-Hua Hin has become a popular holiday destination in central Thailand, especially for families and couples looking for relaxation and dream beaches, not only thanks to its great beach, but also because it is easy to get to from Bangkok.
+It is also the summer residence of the royal family, who traditionally spent March and April here.
+This, together with being only a couple of hours from Bangkok, led Hua Hin to become a popular holiday destination, especially for families, and this popularity remains.